Wednesday, May 23, 2012

 The white male whiners, as I like to call them, display a very serious case of arrogance in their perspective.
 They seem to think that the years of advantaged living, the contacts, the opportunities, the similarity between their white maleness and the people making the decisions to hire, promote, mentor, is all a coincidence.
 That they are successful because they are superior.
 In other words, they completely discount the nurture end all while being immersed in the benefits that especially nurturing environments bequeath.
 It is actually sad if you think about it.

 And, in the letter I sent to the Inquirer reproduced below, it suggests a level of being afraid.
-Afraid that should minorities be given the exact same advatages that the white male has had for decades that women, blacks, hispanics, etc might perform better.
+Afraid that should minorities be given the exact same advantages that the white male has had for decades that women, Blacks, Hispanics, etc might perform better.
 Might prove to be smarter in decisions affecting business.
 (I would take less greedy, if I had my druthers).
 Might generate a political system where public service was more important than private compensation.
 Might lead us to a place where making a million dollars was nice, but helping a million people was much more valued.

-Might acutally work for equality, starting with marriage equality.
+Might actually work for equality, starting with marriage equality.

 Of course, maybe once the white male becomes a minority he will be treated just as he treated women, blacks, etc in the past.
-What goes aroung comes around?
-Is that the thought that keeps them up at night?
+What goes around comes around?
+Is that the real thought (fear) that keeps them up at night?

 To the Editor: